ignaziopedone/osm4/README.md

           "http://127.0.0.1:5601/api/kibana/settings/defaultIndex" \
           -d"{\"value\":\"logstash-*\"}"
 ```
+ciao

 ## SSH Tunnel
 In order to reach services in a vitual machine/container within a host, it's easier to creare an SSH tunnel.
 Doing so you will achieve the possibility to access the services from your localhost, for instance from your browser.

 ```bash
 sudo ssh -f USER@JUMP_SERVER -L LOCALHOST_PORT:TARGET:TARGET_PORT -N